virt-lightning/esxi-cloud-images/README.md

 - Fedora: /etc/modprobe.d/kvm.conf
 - Ubuntu: /etc/modprobe.d/qemu-system-x86.conf

+A reboot may be required to reload the module with the right parameters.

 # OpenStack

 You need to associate a couple of extra parameters to the image: